chrisahart/chrisahart.github.io/_posts/2023-08-10-majestic_wines-red.md

 ---

-I present some basis analysis of red wine available on [Majestic wines](https://www.majestic.co.uk), with data obtained using my recently released [chrome extension](https://chrome.google.com/webstore/detail/majestic%2Bvivino/neohjloinpdpfddkjfcagikdgepjbmee).
+I present some analysis of red wines available on [Majestic wines](https://www.majestic.co.uk), with data obtained using my recently released [chrome extension](https://chrome.google.com/webstore/detail/majestic%2Bvivino/neohjloinpdpfddkjfcagikdgepjbmee).

 The dataset is limited to currently in stock red wines on [Majestic wines](https://www.majestic.co.uk).
 Half bottles, port, wines with a price over £100 or wines without Vivino ratings were removed from the dataset.
 Only countries with more than 10 wine were included in the dataset, therefore excluding: Austria, England, Georgia, Germany, Greece, Hungary, Israel, Lebanon, Moldova, Romania and Slovenia.